abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/deploy_ cluster_ automatically.md

 ## Run the producer client to write events into the created topic:

-Run in the same client terminal where the topic was created.
+Run the following command in the same client terminal where the topic was created.

 ```console